I visit the corpse

 of the Rem Koolhaas designed Guggenheim Hermitage Museum in Las Vegas over the (native american genocide) weekend.

-When this project was originally designed and constructed, I was a senior professional for the executive architect TSA of Nevada (the Stubbins Associates).
+This project was originally designed and constructed in 2000-2001, I was a senior professional for the executive architect TSA of Nevada (the Stubbins Associates).

-The internal truss (fully clad, both sides in 1/2″ corten) was fully suspended from the underside of the hotel tower.
+The internal partition truss (140′ long, fully clad, both sides in 1/2″ corten) was fully suspended from the underside of the hotel tower.
 It has been reconfigured, if not completely removed.

-Retail shops have been inserted into what is left of the corten shell.
+Retail shops have been inserted into what is left of the corten gallery shell.

 A Hugo Boss store at the north end features one of the remaining exposed corten partitions.
 The remnant of the stone fireplace from the previous VIP lounge remains, a feature element in the new store.